Celts to the Crèche Day 16

 Of what we see.’

-As a pastor, I have read John O’ Donohue’s poignant poem, Beannacht (Blessing) at numerous graveside services.
-He wrote this blessing for his mother Josie years before either of them passed away:
+Throughout the years as a pastor, I have read John O’ Donohue’s poignant poem, Beannacht (Blessing) at numerous graveside services.
+The currach (also known as a “coracle”) he mentions in this blessing is a small boat especially used in Celtic lands.
+This currach (coracle) was and is often designed for an individual rider and is usually made of leather or wicker.
+John wrote this blessing for his mother Josie years before either of them passed away:

 On the day when